egofree71/wanted-monty-mole/README.md

 Remake of the c64 game Wanted : monty mole, made with Unity 2020.3.

 Alpha version.
-About 50 % is done.
+About 70 % is done.
 Missing :

  - Improving graphics
- - Monsters
- - Shields
  - Music
  - Intro
  - End